Cleveland Museum of Art: Beginnings

-Mid to late 20th century expansion
+Mid–to late 20th century expansion

 In March 1958, the first addition to the building opened, doubling the museum's floorspace.
-This addition, which was on the north side of the original building, was designed by the Cleveland architectural firm of Hayes and Ruth.
+This addition, which was on the north side of the original building, was designed by the Cleveland architectural firm of Hays and Ruth.
 They designed new gallery space and a new art library.

 The museum again expanded in 1971 with the opening of the North Wing.
 With its stepped, two-toned granite facade, the addition designed by modernist architect Marcel Breuer provided angular lines in distinct contrast with the flourishes of the 1916 building's neoclassical facade.
 The museum's main entrance was shifted to the North Wing.
 The auditorium, classrooms, and lecture halls were also moved into the North Wing, allowing their spaces in the Original Building to be renovated as gallery space.

 In 1983, a West Wing, designed by the Cleveland architectural firm of Dalton, van Dijk, Johnson, & Partners, was completed.
 This provided larger library space, as well as nine new galleries.